 So, who is responsible for what when it comes to employee engagement?
 Let's break it down.

 Organizational leaders are employee engagement advocates.
-They are the most powerful influencers of the organization's culture, and their attitude toward engagement trickles down and influences every part of the company.
-Their example sets the tone for everyone else – if leaders prioritize engagement, the rest of the organization will follow.
+They are the most powerful influencers of your organization's culture.
+Their attitude toward engagement trickles down and influences every part of your company, setting the tone for everyone else.
+If leaders prioritize engagement, the rest of the organization will follow.

 It’s impossible to know if your employee engagement strategy is really working without getting honest feedback from those on the front lines.
 Employees need to understand why initiatives are put in place and how those initiatives will make an impact.
 Employees should carefully consider what would improve the employee experience and share their ideas.

 Employees' greatest contribution to employee engagement is providing feedback about their own experience at work.
 Employees should complete employee surveys with thought, care, and honesty.
 But they also need not wait for an annual engagement survey to share their feedback.
 Employees should initiate sharing their feedback outside of surveys through open and continuous conversations with their managers, teams, and leaders.

 Employees should go beyond sharing their opinions—to contribute tangible ideas and solutions.
 They should be active participants in providing input on what action might look like, brainstorming ways to improve employee experience.

 It's important for employees to understand their own employee engagement, but also to consider the needs of the team.
 Employees should gain a clear understanding of their team's engagement and consider their role in the big picture.
 They should familiarize themselves with the what and why of the team's action plan and do their part in supporting the team's broader commitments throughout the year.